 To study the internal structures of the human body, anatomists require a lawfully donated body to a medical school.
 However, medical history has shown this is not always the case and resulted in limiting the knowledge about the internal anatomy of the human body.

-During the late medieval period, both the anatomist Leonardo da Vinci (1452-1519) and Andreas Vesalius (1514-1564) published detailed anatomical drawings to express an interest in human anatomy.
-These drawings set the foundation of medical schools to teach anatomy by human dissection supported by illegally obtaining corpses.
+During the late medieval period, the anatomist Leonardo da Vinci (1452-1519) and Andreas Vesalius (1514-1564) published detailed anatomical drawings to express an interest in human anatomy.
+These drawings set the foundation for medical schools to teach anatomy by human dissection supported by illegally obtaining corpses.

 Interestingly, the human anatomy has always been part of fictional stories; for example, Victor Frankenstein was a young scientist who created ‘The Monster’ using unconventional scientific experiments.
 This story was created by the English author Mary Shelley (1797-1851) in the eighteenth century.
 Frankenstein created the monster over two years by meticulously constructing the body using anatomical parts brought to life.

 During the study of anatomy in England, the Age of Enlightenment become infamous for body snatching from graveyards to provide an adequate supply of corpses.
 Consequently, it was a factor because the teaching of medicine and surgery was becoming more established through medical schools.
 There was a shortage of corpses legally available for anatomy classes.
 The lack of corpses forced the anatomy teachers to pay for bodies from London gangs who dug them up from graveyards.